Ymadawiad Arthur

-Ymadawiad Arthur ("The Passing of Arthur") is a Welsh-language poem, some 350 lines in length, by Thomas Gwynn Jones.
+Ymadawiad Arthur ('The Passing of Arthur') is a Welsh-language poem, some 350 lines in length, by T. Gwynn Jones.
 It won its author the Chair at the National Eisteddfod in 1902 but was several times heavily revised by him in later years.
 It portrays King Arthur's last hours with his companion Bedwyr at the battle of Camlann and his final departure for Afallon.
-Ymadawiad Arthur is a hugely influential work, widely held to have opened a new era for Welsh-language poetry, marking the beginning of the early 20th century renaissance of Welsh literature.
+Ymadawiad Arthur is a hugely influential work, widely held to have opened a new era for Welsh-language poetry, marking the beginning of the early 20th-century renaissance of Welsh literature.

 Synopsis

 The poem opens in the closing stages of King Arthur's final battle with Medrawd, the battle of Camlann.
 There is a cry of "Medrawd is killed", and Arthur's army pursues his enemies off the battlefield, leaving only Arthur himself and his companion Bedwyr.
 Bedwyr asks why Arthur is not with his army; Arthur says that he is gravely injured, and asks to be helped off the battlefield.
 Bedwyr carries him to a nearby stream and lays him down there.
 Arthur bids him take his sword, Caledfwlch, to a lake close at hand, throw it in, and bring him back a report of what happens.
 As Bedwyr is about to throw the sword he is reminded of an old rhyme which says that "There shall be no strong man without a fair sword".
 He cannot bring himself to carry out Arthur's order and instead hides the sword in a cave.
 Arthur orders him a second and a third time to throw the sword into the lake, and when finally Bedwyr does so he sees a hand rise from the lake and grasp the sword.
 On hearing of this Arthur asks Bedwyr to carry him to the lakeside.
 There a boat appears, bearing three maidens.
 Bedwyr carries the king onto the boat, but is not permitted to accompany the king to his fate.
 Arthur tells him he is going to Afallon, but will return to his kingdom when it has outlasted its present troubles and grown great again.
 The boat sails away, but before the grief-stricken Bedwyr turns back to the battle he hears the three maidens singing in the distance of the joys of Afallon.